System

 Why clean Snap App Cache?

-- SQLite databases used for app metadata can become page-fragmented over time; VACUUM rewrites the database file to compact free pages without deleting rows, which can reduce disk usage and improve startup reads
+- SQLite cache databases used by snapped apps can become page-fragmented over time; VACUUM rewrites the database file without deleting rows, reducing wasted space and improving startup or history-loading responsiveness

 What gets cleaned